 The fluoride anions incorporated in [SiO4F]- units are often disordered over two or more positions.
 These positions are typically related by symmetry, although there is at least one example of fluoride disorder over three non-equivalent sites in a single cage (SSZ-23, further described below).
-Both static and dynamic disorder have been found to occur, which can be distinguished using solid-state NMR methods: If the fluoride anions are bonded to the same Si atom over extended periods of time, i.e., if there is either no disorder or static disorder, the Si NMR spectra show a sharp resonance with an isotropic chemical shift $\delta{iso}$ of -140 to -150 ppm.
+Both static and dynamic disorder have been found to occur: In the former case, fluoride anions in different unit cells are randomly distributed over the possible positions, but the position of every individual anion does not change over time.
+In contrast, dynamic disorder implies that the anions move back and forth between the positions.
+It has to be noted that the ability to distinguish between static and dynamic disorder depends on the observation timescale: For example, "slow" dynamic disorder (i.e., rare movements = long residence times at one position) might not be identified as such with a given method if the related quantity is measured on a shorter timescale.
+The nature of the disorder can be determined using solid-state NMR methods: If the fluoride anions are bonded to the same Si atom over extended periods of time, i.e., if there is static disorder (or no disorder at all), the Si NMR spectra show a sharp resonance with an isotropic chemical shift $\delta{iso}$ of -140 to -150 ppm.
 In the case of dynamic disorder, the local environment of the participating Si atoms changes between tetrahedral and trigonal-bipyramidal coordination over time, which leads to a broad Si NMR signal in the chemical shift range of $\delta{iso}$ = -115 to -150 ppm.
-NMR evidence for dynamic disorder at room temperature (RT) has been presented for ZSM-5/Silicalite-1 (MFI framework),25,27,28 ITO-4 (IFR), and SSZ-23 (STT), among other systems.
-The dynamic disorder can be frozen out by cooling to ~140 K, and, in the case of Silicalite-1, by varying the OSDA.
+NMR evidence for dynamic disorder at room temperature (RT) has been presented for ZSM-5/Silicalite-1 (MFI framework), ITQ-4 (IFR), and SSZ-23 (STT), among other systems.
+The dynamic disorder can be frozen out by cooling to $\sim$ 140 K, $^{26}$ and, in the case of Silicalite-1, by varying the OSDA.
 The frequent occurrence of static or dynamic disorder also leads to difficulties in the accurate determination of F-Si bond distances with crystallographic methods.
-They tend to overestimate the bond length, typically delivering values between 1.8 and 2.0 Å.9 More accurate distances can be obtained with NMR methods, which give F-Si distances between 1.72 and 1.79 Å.
+They tend to overestimate the bond length, typically delivering values between 1.8 and 2.0 Å.9 More accurate distances can be obtained with NMR methods, which give F-Si distances between 1.72 and 1.79 Å.18,29